Back to Journal

 Common Questions

 Q: Is Baldwin Park too young-feeling if I'm older?
 A: Not at all.
-40% of Baldwin Park is empty nesters and established families.
+Baldwin Park is a mix of young professionals, families, and empty-nesters.
 You'll fit in well.

 Q: Can I actually walk everywhere, or is it marketing hype?
 A: You can walk to restaurants, retail, parks.
 For groceries or most errands, yes.
 For larger shopping (Costco, etc.), you'll drive.
 But daily life?
 Very walkable.